Annex 1 of EU GMP provides specific guidance on the manufacture of sterile medicinal product.

 The new document is 59 pages long and requires manufacturers to have clear rationale for preventing contamination of finished products by micro-organism, particulate or pyrogen.
 This should be achieved by developing, validating and reviewing a holistic, facility wide strategy to prevent contamination.

-The deadline for the revised Annex 1 to come into operation, is 25 August 2023, except for point 8.123 which is postponed until 25 August 2024
+The revised Annex 1 to came into operation on 25 August 2023, except for point 8.123 which is postponed until 25 August 2024

 Good Manufacturing Practice (GMP)